NoRedInk/noredink-ui/.github/pull_request_template.md

-Please select the template that's relevant for your situation and delete the other templates.
+Please use the template that's relevant for your situation and delete the other templates.

 # :label: Bump for version `VERSION_NUMBER`